hongnguyenpro/AbLE/README.md

 can be used to set values that either have multiple parameters or none.
 Getter can be used to get an Object using any number of parameters during class layout.

+There is also a View Object called *AbLE_Annotation*.
+This can be set in XML and, using custom XML parameters, can point to an annotated layout file to be handled by AbLE.
+This class is currently still being tested.

 The benefits of using a code-based layout system include the ability to declare types and parameters programmatically, and use complex types (any Object).